wultra/powerauth-restful-integration/docs/RESTful-API-for-JavaEE.md

 }
 ```

 The encryption provider decrypts the request data using ECIES decryptor in `activation` scope.
-In case the decryption succeeds, the request data signature is verified.
+In case the decryption succeeds, the signature received in PowerAuth HTTP signature header is verified.
-The signature validity is checked and the code prepares a response which is encrypted using previously created ECIES decryptor.
+If the signature verification succeeds a response is encrypted using previously created ECIES decryptor.

 _Note: You can also use `String` or `byte[]` data types instead of using request/response objects for encryption of raw data._